So You're New And Want To Start A Light Show...

 Support

-If you'd rather someone design and create custom light shows for you to any song you choose, try contacting one of our partners.
+If you need help with installation, layout design, or custom light shows for you to any song you choose, try contacting one of our LOR-Expert Partners.

 Good luck with your first season, and thank you for considering Light-O-Rama!